Mc-Zen/tidy/docs/tidy-guide.typ

 #let my-square(n) = n * n
 ```

-Parsing and showing the module will run the docstring tests.
+Parsing and showing the module will run the doc-comment tests.

 ```typ
 #import "num.typ"